DISCLOSE Act

-The DISCLOSE Act passed the House of Representatives in June 2010 on a 219–206 vote, but was defeated in the Senate following a successful Republican filibuster; after cloture motions in July 2010 and September 2010 resulted in 57–41 and 59–39 votes, respectively, failing to obtain the necessary 60 votes to advance.
+The DISCLOSE Act passed the House of Representatives in June 2010 on a 219–206 vote, but was defeated in the Senate by a successful Republican filibuster; after cloture motions in July 2010 and September 2010 resulted in 57–41 and 59–39 votes, respectively, failing to obtain the necessary 60 votes to advance.
 Senate and House Democrats, such as Senator Sheldon Whitehouse of Rhode Island, have re-introduced variants of the DISCLOSE Act to each succeeding Congress since 2010.
 An unsuccessful 2014 version of the bill was sponsored by 50 Senate Democrats.
 In 2019, the DISCLOSE Act requirements were incorporated into the broader For the People Act (H.R.
 1), which passed the Democratic-controlled House of Representatives on a party-line 234–193 vote, but did not advance in the then Republican-controlled Senate.

 Background and provisions

 In 2010, the Supreme Court issued a 5–4 decision in Citizens United v.
 FEC, ruling that 2 U.S.C.
 441a, which prohibited corporations and unions from making independent expenditures in political campaigns, was unconstitutional.
 The decision overturned an earlier decision, Austin v.
 Michigan Chamber of Commerce (1990).
 In response, Democrats in Congress introduced the DISCLOSE Act to establish new disclosure and other requirements for campaign-related spending.
 Democrats sought to enhance transparency requirements because the Citizens United decision, while striking down some federal campaign finance laws, upheld the existing federal disclosure requirements and indicated that Congress and states could constitutionally require further disclosures, stating that "Transparency enables the electorate to make informed decisions and give proper weight to different speakers and messages."

 The bill would amend the Federal Election Campaign Act of 1971 to provide for greater and faster public disclosure of campaign spending and to combat the use of "dark money" in U.S. elections (which increased from $69 million in 2008 to $310 million in 2012).
-The 2018 version of the DISCLOSE Act bill:
+The 2023 version of the DISCLOSE Act bill: